jessecaunter/timepiece/README.md

 ## To Do

-- [ ] Create basic structure of the digital clock
+- [ ] Refactor analog and digital clocks into separate components

 ## Completed Tasks